yunagi7/obsidian-inline-tooltip/README.md

 Contributions and modifications are welcome!
 Add more color schemes is also welcome, Simply rename your `data.json` file containing your current color configuration to `*your scheme name*.json` and upload it to the `schemes` folder.

+## Issues
+On mobile devices, if the word is too far to the left, the floating tooltip remains centered, causing users to not see the full content of the tooltip.